maxim2266/csvplus/README.md

 an implementation of the interface for `.csv` files.

 #### Type `Table`
-Type `Table` implements sequential operations on a given data source as well as the `DataSource` interface itself and other iterating methods.
+Type `Table` implements sequential operations on a given data source, as well as the `DataSource` interface itself and other iterating methods.
 All sequential operations are 'lazy', i.e. they are not invoked immediately, but instead they return a new table which, when iterated over, invokes the particular operation.
 The operations can be chained using so called fluent interface.
-The actual iteration over a table only happens when any of the following methods are called:
+The actual iteration over a table only happens when any of the following methods is called:
 - `ForEach`
 - `IndexOn`
 - `UniqueIndexOn`